breeze833/voice_echo_bot/README.md

 * `pip install -r < requirements.txt`

 Note 1: you may need to install some native libraries manually.
-Note 2: We use pygame 1.9.6 which depends on libSDL1.2.
-The project currently not support the latest pygame 2.0.0 which depends on libSDL2.
+Note 2: On some platforms, the pygame 2.0 binary distribution seems buggy in including an libSDL2 that does not loads the MP3 audio.
+If you encouter the problem, you may (1) manually install pygame and specify `--no-binary :all:` to force rebuilding the binary code; (2) use pygame 1.9.6 which depends on libSDL1.2.

 ## Configuration